 At first i'd used a standard Ford V6 clutch with the 530i engine but it needed changing for something with a lot more friction for the 740i engine.
 This is the uprated Cosworth 4x4 cover and paddle clutch i'm currently using, which was advertised as being good for 350lb/ft torque:

 A new 32x15x9 ball-bearing was fitted in the back of the crank to take the Ford input shaft.
-The hole in the crank is far too big for the Ford input shaft so it needs this bearing to stop the end of the input shaft floating around.
+The hole in the crank is far too big for the Ford input shaft so it needs the right sized bearing to stop the end of the input shaft floating around.